crscarbrough/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It can be used to pass data from the url to the component and makes it easier to navigate the application.
+For example if you need to go back a page and you hit the back button, it will allow you to do so in a simple function.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation creates a process using functions to check whether required steps are taken before submitting a form.
+For example if you're signing up for Facebook you have to create a username and supply an email before it will let you sign up, form validation checks for these and triggers responses to allow the user to know what they need to do to continue.

 1. In 1-2 sentences, define end to end testing.

+End to end testing takes you through the entire workflow, from beginning to end within the application.
+It tests things like how the application communicated with the network or databases.

 ## Instructions